jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.1.7 (2023/03/03) =
+* Fix: TextFields in Forms were broken.
+* Update: Make sur the forms are filled (we can add a better validation system at a later point).
+* Info: Motivate me with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!
+We are having so much fun all together! 🥰

 = 1.1.6 (2023/03/02) =
 * Add: The ChatGPT model is finally here!
 It's "gpt-3.5-turbo" and you can already use it with your chatbots, forms, in the playground, etc. It's very new so let me know if you find any issues, in the [forums](https://wordpress.org/support/plugin/ai-engine/).
 Set as the new default.
 * Add: Max Length for the Input and TextArea in AI Forms.
 * Update: Many little enhancements here and there.
 * Fix: Minor bug in the AI Playground.
-* Info: Motivate me with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!
-We are having so much fun all together! 🥰

 = 1.1.3 (2023/03/01) =
 * Fix: UI issues in the Content Generator linked to the framework update.